KianBahasadri/bahasadri.com/docs/features/file-encryptor/FEATURES.md

 Users can upload any file and encrypt it using either a password or a keyfile.
 The encrypted file can then be downloaded for secure storage or sharing.

+### Text Encryption

+Users can paste text directly into the interface instead of uploading a file.
+The text is encrypted using either a password or a keyfile, and the encrypted result can be downloaded as a file or copied as text.

 ### File Decryption

 Users can upload an encrypted file and decrypt it using the same password or keyfile that was used for encryption, restoring the original file.

+### Text Decryption

+Users can paste encrypted text directly into the interface to decrypt it.
+The decrypted result can be downloaded as a file or displayed as text (if the original content was text).

 ### Password-Based Encryption

-Users can encrypt files using a password of their choice.
-The same password must be used to decrypt the file later.
+Users can encrypt files or text using a password of their choice.
+The same password must be used to decrypt later.

 ### Keyfile-Based Encryption

-Users can encrypt files using a keyfile (a file used as the encryption key).
+Users can encrypt files or text using a keyfile (a file used as the encryption key).
 The system can generate a keyfile automatically, or users can provide their own.
-The same keyfile must be used to decrypt the file later.
+The same keyfile must be used to decrypt later.

 ## User Workflows